 What could we do instead?

-A proposal that I’d like to ask you to think about, involves putting resolutions to one side and instead conducting a simple review and reflection of the year that’s been.
+A proposal that I’d like to ask you to think about involves putting what you know about the concept of resolutions to one side.

 - What went well

 - What I enjoyed

 - Memorable events

 - What I can work on in the year ahead

 In taking the time to reflect and review these points, I’m able to identify the things that made me happy and went well (even those I didn’t expect would).